stevenwenxu/frc-helper/README.md

 A Chrome extension that removes unnecessary toil at the Family Reception Centre, OCDSB.

 The typical student registration workflow involves a lot of copy-pasting between two websites, [School Interviews](https://www.schoolinterviews.com.au/) and [Aspen](https://ocdsb.myontarioedu.ca/aspen).
 This includes students and parents names, addresses, phone numbers, emails, date of birth, country of birth, and many more.
-In addition, many information cannot be simply pasted as they need formatting, such as splitting names into first/middle/last names, converting names from ALL CAPS to TitleCase, formatting addresses and manually-entered dates such that they can be recognized by the system, etc. Contents usually need to be copied and pasted into multi-step forms, and repeated for each student and each parent in the family.
+Unfortunately, many information cannot be simply pasted as they need formatting, such as splitting names into first/middle/last names, converting names from ALL CAPS to TitleCase, formatting addresses and manually-entered dates such that they can be recognized by the system, etc. Contents usually need to be copied and pasted into multi-step forms, and repeated for each student and each parent in the family.

+In addition, many form elements in Aspen are derived or repeated data in nature, choosing an option from a dropdown menu can infer a couple other dropdowns or text field contents.

+Lastly, an email needs to be created from a handful of templates using all the data filled in Aspen.
+This is manual labour to the max.

 These extraneous tasks require careful attention to detail, are really error-prone, and consume a significant amount of time in the day.
 This Chrome extension makes everything easy by providing the following components:

 ### School Interviews
 - An "Add new family" button is injected into recognized School Interview pages, which activates the parser.